 The Dorset AONB Management Plan sets out the Partnership's vision for the landscape and describes how the area's authorities, communities and businesses might work together to achieve that vision.
 Reviewed every five years, the Management Plan is reviewed by knowledgeable organisations and consultation comments on the Draft Management Plan are used to fine tune the final plan and define priorities for action.

 CONSULTATION DRAFT Dorset AONB Management Plan 2019-24

-Consultation on the draft Dorset AONB Management Plan 2019-24 is open between between 8th August and 3rd October 2018.
-You can find the Draft Management Plan in libraries and council offices, download it from the link below or request a copy from the Dorset AONB Team.
+Consultation on the draft Dorset AONB Management Plan 2019-24 was open between 8th August and 3rd October 2018 and responses are currently being assessd.
+You can find the Consultation Draft Management Plan below and the final iteration of the Plan will be published by 31st March 2019.

 Download the Draft Dorset AONB Management Plan 2019-24

 This draft Dorset AONB Management Plan contains limited images but the final version will be more illustrative.
 Unlike the current 2014-19 Management Plan, the 2019-24 edition is a policy document and does not include any actions.
 Through this consultation, we are asking for your thoughts on what activity we should prioritise for inclusion in an annually-updated Dorset AONB Business Plan.

 It is one of the AONB Partnership’s core documents.
 Alongside this and referred to in this draft plan are the:

 • Dorset AONB Landscape Character Assessment

 • Dorset AONB Environmental Report